 and it is usually initialized with the zero vector $\underline{r}(0) = \underline{0}$. $f$ refers to a nonlinear function and the hyperbolic tangent is the usual choice.

-After a synchronization phase, sometimes referred to as warm-up phase, the reservoir state $\underline{r}$ represents the dynamic of the input data $\underline{x}$ in the high-dimensional space.
+After a synchronization phase, sometimes referred to as the warm-up phase, the reservoir state $\underline{r}$ represents the dynamics of the input data $\underline{x}$ in the high-dimensional space.
 The reservoir states can then be linearly combined by an output matrix $\mathbf{W}_\textrm{out}$ to reproduce the time series in the original space.

 For finding the output matrix $\mathbf{W}_\textrm{out}$, the reservoir states $\underline{r}(t+1)$ with their corresponding output $\underline{x}(t+1)$ are recorded during the training process, collecting a total number of $l$ training steps.
 We store the reservoir states and their corresponding outputs in the matrices $\mathbf{R}$ and $\mathbf{X}$ respectively, and perform a ridge regression\cite{RidgeRegression} to solve the equation $\mathbf{W}_\textrm{out}\,\mathbf{R} = \mathbf{X}$.
 The solution for the output matrix is given by